Family Happiness Lab

-Right now in America, one in six children between the age of 6-18 experience a serious mental health issue each year.
+Right now in America, one in six children between the ages of 6-18 experience a serious mental health issue each year.
 This is true for one in every five adults.
 The Edgar Cayce readings provide holistic resources for parents and family members to address stress, anxiety, depression, fear and anger in their children.
 The Readings most frequently offered four tools to work with strong emotions- and the resulting challenging behaviors- in children.
 They include pre-sleep suggestion, castor oil packs, spinal massage and the radio-active appliance.

-MAKING IT EASY: Click on the remedies numbered below for in-depth descriptions of the remedies, step-by-step guides for integrating them into your family’s routine, and explanations on why they were suggested in the Readings.
+Making It Easy: Click on the remedies numbered below for in-depth descriptions of the remedies, step-by-step guides for integrating them into your family’s routine, and explanations on why they were suggested in the Readings.

 - Pre-sleep suggestion – Click Here to listen to examples